Emergency Messenger

 Screenshot of the warning when a text message reaches the 400-character maximum.

-Existing text message templates still display in their entirety, but need to be modified to be within this limit before sending.
+Existing text message templates still display in their entirety but must be modified to be within this limit before sending.

-If users wish to stop receiving text messages, they can text STOP to the short code.
+Users wishing to stop receiving text messages can text STOP to the shortcode.
 This results in the user receiving no further text messages from Campus, even if the user has the Text option marked on their Contact Preferences.
-Users need to go through the opt in process again to start receiving texts at a later date.
+Users need to go through the opt-in process again to start receiving texts at a later date.

 Create Templates